S-Priyadharshan/Neural-Network/README.md

-# Custom Neural Network Implementations (C++ & CUDA)
+# Custom Implementation of Artificial Neural Network ( C++ | CUDA | SFML )

-This repository contains custom implementations of a neural network, showcasing different approaches to achieve varying levels of performance and functionality.
-The project is divided into three distinct sub-projects:
+Hey There!

+## Abstract

+This repository contains my project which implements a fully functional Feedforward Neural Network with both CPU and CUDA-accelerated GPU backend, coupled with an SFML based Real-time visualizer.
+It provides an interactive and intuitive approach to understanding how Neural Networks work on a fundamental level and implements many of its core concepts from scratch.

+The code is modularized into the following:

 * **NeuralNetCPU**: A foundational implementation of a neural network in pure C++.

 * **NeuralNetGPU**: An optimized version leveraging CUDA for GPU acceleration.

 * **NeuralNetSFML**: An enhanced version that combines CUDA optimization with SFML for real-time visual representation of the neural network's behavior.

 ---

-## Project Structure
+## Index

-The repository is organized into three main project directories, each focusing on a specific implementation:

-* `NeuralNetCPU/`: Contains the C++ CPU-based neural network.
-* `NeuralNetGPU/`: Houses the CUDA-optimized neural network.
-* `NeuralNetSFML/`: Will contain the CUDA-optimized neural network with SFML visualization.

----
+1. CPU Neural Network

+2. CUDA Neural Network

+3. SFML Visualizer

-## NeuralNetCPU
+## 1. NeuralNetCPU

-This project provides a basic, object-oriented implementation of a feedforward neural network using standard C++.
-It's designed for clarity and understanding the fundamental concepts of neural network architecture, forward propagation, and backpropagation.
+The CPU implementation builds a fully-connected feedforward neural net using classes like Net, Layer and Neuron.
+It implements all the features from scratch and handles all the required low level mathematical operations.

 ### Features